Two Israeli rights groups say their country is committing genocide in Gaza

 Two prominent Israeli rights groups say their country is committing genocide in Gaza

-Two prominent Israeli rights groups on Monday said their country is committing genocide in Gaza, the first time that local Jewish-led organizations have made such accusations against Israel during nearly 22 months of war.
+Two prominent Israeli rights groups on Monday, July 28 2025 said their country is committing genocide in Gaza.
+This marks the first time that local Jewish-led organizations have made such accusations against Israel during nearly 22 months of war.

-But in Israel, founded in the wake of the Holocaust, even the government’s strongest critics have largely refrained from making such accusations.
+But in Israel itself, founded in the wake of the Holocaust, even the government’s strongest critics have largely refrained from making these accusations.

+That’s because of the deep sensitivities and strong memories of the Nazi genocide of Europe’s Jews.

 The rights groups, while prominent and respected internationally, are considered in Israel to be on the political fringe, and their views are not representative of the vast majority of Israelis.
-But having the allegation of genocide come from Israeli voices shatters a taboo in a society that has been reticent to criticize Israel's conduct in Gaza.
+Having the allegation of genocide come from Israeli voices does shatter a taboo in a society that has been reticent to criticize Israel's conduct in Gaza.

 Guy Shalev, director of Physicians for Human Rights-Israel, said the Jewish-Israeli public often dismisses accusations of genocide as antisemitic or biased against Israel.